- We advise you to exercise normal safety precautions in Greece.

 Entry and exit

-Visa and other entry and exit conditions (such as currency, customs and quarantine regulations) change regularly.
+Entry and exit conditions (such as customs and quarantine regulations) may change.
 Contact the nearest Greek Embassy or Consulate for the most up to date information.

-Greece is party to the Schengen Convention, along with 25 other European countries, which allows Australians to enter Greece without a visa in some circumstances.
+Greece is party to the Schengen Convention, along with a number of other European countries, which allows Australians to enter Greece without a visa in some circumstances.
 For further information read our travel bulletin on the Schengen Convention.
-Australians may, for a fee, apply to extend their stay in Greece at a local Kentro Allodapon (Aliens Centre).
+In emergencies, Australians may for a fee, apply to extend their stay in Greece at the Kentro Allodapon (Aliens Police).

 People travelling directly to or from a country outside the EU carrying 10,000 Euros or more (or the equivalent amount in another currency) are required to declare the cash at the place of their arrival or departure from the EU.
 Under the legislation, the term "cash" includes cheques, travellers' cheques and money orders.
 Travellers failing to declare the cash or providing incomplete or incorrect information will incur a fine.
 There is no requirement to declare cash for people travelling to or from another EU country.